Introduction

 I. The benefits of collagen during pregnancy

 During pregnancy, the skin undergoes significant stretching, which can lead to the appearance of stretch marks.
-The pregnant collagen plays a crucial role in maintaining the skin's elasticity, allowing it to better adapt to bodily changes.
+The pregnancy collagen plays an essential role in maintaining the skin's elasticity, allowing it to better adapt to bodily changes.

 During pregnancy, many women experience joint pain, mainly due to weight gain, the shift in the center of gravity, and hormonal changes.
 The hormone relaxin, which prepares the body for childbirth by loosening ligaments and joints, can also cause a feeling of instability and discomfort.

-Collagen is essential for helping to strengthen connective tissues and improve the flexibility and resilience of joints.
-Research shows that supplementation with hydrolyzed collagen can help reduce inflammation and improve mobility, allowing expectant mothers to better manage these daily aches.
+Collagen is essential for helping to strengthen connective tissues and improve the flexibility and strength of joints.
+Research shows that supplementation with hydrolyzed collagen can help reduce inflammation and improve mobility, thus allowing expectant mothers to better manage these daily pains.

 Strengthening of hair and nails

 During pregnancy, it is common to see hair and nails become more fragile.
-This is due to hormonal variations and the increased needs of the body for the development of the baby.
-Pregnant collagen is a valuable asset, as it provides essential elements such as glycine, proline, and hydroxyproline, which are involved in the production of keratin, a key protein for the health of hair and nails.
+This is due to hormonal variations and the increased needs of the body for the baby's development.
+Pregnancy collagen is a valuable asset, as it provides essential elements like glycine, proline, and hydroxyproline, which contribute to the production of keratin, a key protein for the health of hair and nails.

 By supporting the structure of these tissues, collagen makes them stronger and limits their breakage.
-Research shows that collagen supplementation can improve hair density and strengthen nails, thus contributing to the overall well-being of the future mom.
+Research shows that collagen supplementation can improve hair density and strengthen nails, thereby contributing to the overall well-being of the expectant mother.

 Support for cervical health

-A deficiency in collagen can lead to premature softening of the cervix, increasing the risk of preterm birth.
+A collagen deficiency can lead to premature softening of the cervix, increasing the risk of premature birth.
 Studies have shown that excessive degradation of collagen due to certain matrix metalloproteinases (MMPs) can promote premature opening of the cervix.
-Thus, adequate collagen intake, coupled with optimal hormonal regulation, contributes to the prevention of preterm births.
+Thus, sufficient collagen intake, coupled with optimal hormonal regulation, helps prevent premature deliveries.

 II.
 Types and sources of collagen